 Colonel Roman Golash, US ARMY (ret.)

-Offered an excellent program on the problems in the Middle East
+Col. Roman Golash continues to offer excellent programs on the problems in the Middle East

 for friends and members of the Chapel.